 - About VCS agents

-- What's new in this release

 - How agents work

 - About developing an agent

 About VCS agents

 Agents are programs that manage resources, such as a disk group or a mount point, within a cluster environment.
 Each type of resource requires an agent.
 The agent acts as an intermediary between VCS and the resources it manages, typically by bringing them online, monitoring their state, or taking them offline.